AnIrishDuck/fajita/guide/src/0-basics.md

 The normal vector is always perpendicular to the given segment.
-This lets us easily calculate whether a given point is _in_, _on_, or _out_ of the partition via the dot product.
+This lets us easily calculate whether a given point is _in_, _on_, or _out_ of the partition by checking the angle that point makes with the normal.

 ### Edges Contain Points